vkiou/BPlusTree/README.md

 * events.js : A javascript file that creates dynamic changes in the page.
 * working.js : A javascript file that implements the algortihms for the B+ Tree, according to the book.
 * style.css : A css file to style the page.

+The URL to visit the site is <a href="D:/SEMFE/8th%20Semester/Databases/Bonus%20Project/MyB+TreeVisualization.html" target="_blank">this</a>